configcat/docs/website/versioned_docs/version-V1/advanced/targeting.md

 | Whole Number   | Integer      | any whole number within the range of `int32`    |
 | Decimal Number | Double       | any decimal number within the range of `double` |

-### Multiple targeting rules and ordering
+### Multiple Targeting Rules and ordering

 Add new rule by clicking on the _Actions_ icon.

-By adding multiple targeting rules you can create more complex rule sets.
+By adding multiple Targeting Rules you can create more complex rule sets.

 > Rule sets are evaluated one by one, from top to bottom direction.

-> Change the order of targeting rules by drag n' drop.
+> Change the order of Targeting Rules by drag n' drop.

 #### Example

-_Enable a feature only to users within your company except for the sales team (Susan and Simon) by adding two targeting rules:_
+_Enable a feature only to users within your company except for the sales team (Susan and Simon) by adding two Targeting Rules:_

 | #   | Comparison attribute | Comparator | Comparison value                           | Served value |
 | --- | -------------------- | ---------- | ------------------------------------------ | ------------ |